facebookresearch/R3VIVAL/README.md

 - Generate video for a specific loudspeaker arrangement

-- Combine the data with the Audiovisual Speech Corpus[^3] to generate synthetic multi-talker scenes
+- Combine the data with the Audiovisual Speech Corpus[^3] to generate synthetic multi-talker scenes.
+Note that the link on the original publication is no longer available.
+A mirror source is provided in[^4]

 ![LabOverview](/Images/OverlayExample.png)